 - splash of non-dairy milk

-- The nice cream will be similar to soft serve at this point.
+- It will be similar to soft serve at this point.
 Scoop it into a freezer-safe container and freeze for about 2 hours.
 This will give you a firmer, scoopable texture for building the ice cream sandwiches.

-- If using homemade ice cream, once it's firm enough place one scoop on a cookie and top it with another cookie, gently pressing them together.
-Place ice cream sandwiches on a baking sheet or plate in the freezer.
-The amount of time needed in the freezer depends on how soft your ice cream is when you make the sandwiches.
-Check them after 30 minutes or so.
+- Once the ice cream is firm enough, place one scoop or one disc of ice cream on a cookie and place another cookie on top, gently pressing them together.
+If needed, place ice cream sandwiches on a baking sheet or plate in the freezer for a few minutes.
+The amount of time needed depends on how soft the ice cream is when you make the sandwiches.